The Private Dentistry Industry Boom

 The push is from an NHS which has problems with its scarce resources.
-With a constant pressure to get more done with less, it is impossible to deliver the standards of care patients increasingly demand.
+With constant pressure to get more done with less, it is impossible to deliver the standards of care patients increasingly demand.
 NHS patients are increasingly turning to private treatment simply to get the basic care that they need.
 Patient care may suffer when there is a pressure of time and money on practitioners.
 Long waiting times compound dissatisfaction.

-The pull factors may be an increasing awareness of cosmetic density and the possibility of being able to have the perfect Hollywood smile - and a willingness to invest in dental treatment as key to creating the perfect image.
+The pull factors may be an increasing awareness of cosmetic density and the possibility of being able to have the perfect Hollywood smile - and a willingness to invest in dental treatment as the key to creating the perfect image.
 Despite current economic concerns, there seems to be plenty of scope for private dentistry - indeed, going private may be the only way to deal with the pent-up demand for dental treatment.

 Who is answering this demand?

 Individual dentists are turning to private practice as a means to avoid the restrictions, frustrations and pressures of the NHS.
 Buying into existing partnerships and setting up squat practices may both be on the increase.